matrix-org/matrix-spec-proposals/proposals/2540-stricter-event-validation.md

 not explicit, but all floats are invalid.

-It is worth mentioning that there are common extensions to JSON which produce invalid JSON according to the Matrix specification, some programming langauges even support these by default.
+It is worth mentioning that there are common extensions to JSON which produce invalid JSON according to the Matrix specification; some programming langauges even support these by default.
 One common additional feature is handling "special" float values: `Infinity`, `-Infinity`, and `NaN`.